srl-labs/containerlab/docs/manual/kinds/ixia-c-one.md

 # Keysight ixia-c-one

-ixia-c-one is a re-packaged (as a single-container) flavor of multi-container application [ixia-c] (https://github.com/open-traffic-generator/ixia-c).
+Keysight ixia-c-one is a re-packaged (as a single-container) flavor of multi-container application [ixia-c] (https://github.com/open-traffic-generator/ixia-c).
-It is identified with `ixia-c-one` kind in the [topology file](../topo-def-file.md).
-A kind defines a supported feature set and a startup procedure of a `ixia-c-one` node.
+It is identified with `keysight_ixia-c-one` kind in the [topology file](../topo-def-file.md).
+A kind defines a supported feature set and a startup procedure of a `keysight_ixia-c-one` node.

-## Managing ixia-c-one nodes
+## Managing Keysight ixia-c-one nodes
 Ixia-c-one node launched with containerlab can be managed by generating stubs in a language of your choice from .proto files provided for Open Traffic Generator model at https://github.com/open-traffic-generator/models/releases and then writing test programs in that language to congfigure and access the test ports.